 In 2009, Chelsea co-founded Sprocket Roasters in Newcastle East.
 Sprocket has designed, patented and locally manufactured an award winning fluid bed coffee roaster that runs on biofuels and spent coffee grinds.
 In addition to artisan coffee roasting, Sprocket runs three affiliate cafés in the Hunter region and a training organisation.
 Chelsea has a BA Honours Degree (Political Science) from Queen's University (Canada) and a graduate Baccalaureate of Laws degree from the University of Ottawa (Canada).
 She has obtained her legal equivalencies from the University of Newcastle (Australia) and is passionate about city revitalisation.

 Christine has a background in Design, Hospitality, Retail/Centre Management, and Marketing and Operations.
-She is a Centre Manager overseeing all areas of operation of a major Newcastle shopping centre.
 She is a member of the Foundation of Hunter Medical Research Institute.
-Christine says, “as a representative of a key stakeholder in Newcastle city centre that understands the importance of our city’s future, I am passionate about making a difference”.
+Christine says, “as a long standing representative of Newcastle businesses I understand the importance of our city’s future, and am passionate about making a difference”.

 Emma is an Accredited Specialist in Personal Injury Law, appointed through the Law Society of NSW.
 She is a NSW Motor Accidents Authority 'Preferred Practitioner' to provide legal services to families of brain injured and spinal cord injured children.
 Her compassionate approach to the practise of law means that she helps her clients during what is a very difficult time for them.
 By practising law in this way, Emma has gained an excellent reputation and is well respected by her peers, the insurers and the lawyers who advise them.